Virtual Abelian varieties of $\mathrm{GL}_2$-type: Classification of Hilbert Modular Surfaces

-The isotropy group of an elliptic point is cyclic. \begin{defn} We say that the quotient singularity is of type $(n;a,b)$ if the rotation factor associated to a generator of the isotropy group acts as $(w_1,w_2)\mapsto (\zeta_n^a w_1, \zeta_n^b w_2)$ where $\zeta_n$ is a primitive $n$-th root of $1$. \end{defn} \begin{rmk} We require that $a$ and $b$ are coprime to $n$ respectively and we can make $a$ equal to $1$ by changing the primitive $n$-th root of $1$.
-The method of resolution of singularity in \cite[Section 6, Chapter II]{MR930101} depends only on the type. \end{rmk} \begin{defn} Let $a_2(\Gamma)$ denote the number of $\Gamma$-inequivalent elliptic points of type $(2;1,1)$.
-Let $a_n^+(\Gamma)$ denote the number of $\Gamma$-inequivalent elliptic points of type $(n;1,1)$.
-Let $a_n^-(\Gamma)$ denote the number of $\Gamma$-inequivalent elliptic points of type $(n;1,-1)$. \end{defn} From the expression for $\theta_j$ we get: \begin{lemma} Assume $D>12$.
-Then the elliptic elements of $\Gamma_0(\fp)$ can only be of order $2$ or $3$. \end{lemma}
+The isotropy group of an elliptic point is cyclic. \begin{defn} We say that the quotient singularity at $(z_1,z_2)\in\cH^2$ is of type $(n;a,b)$ if after transferring $(z_1,z_2)$ to $(0,0)$ as above, a generator of the isotropy group acts as $(w_1,w_2)\mapsto (\zeta_n^a w_1, \zeta_n^b w_2)$ where $\zeta_n$ is a primitive $n$-th root of $1$. \end{defn} \begin{rmk} Of course, some types are equivalent.
+We may require that at least one of $a$ and $b$ is coprime to $n$.
+When $a$ is coprime to $n$, we may require that $a$ is equal to $1$ by changing the chosen primitive $n$-th root of $1$.
+In fact, in the situation we encounter later, both $a$ and $b$ will be coprime to $n$.
+Then the quotient singularity is an isolated singularity.
+It is shown in \cite[Section 6, Chapter II]{MR930101} that the exceptional divisor in the resolution of cyclic quotient singularity is a chain of $\PP^1$'s.
+The table on page~65 of \cite{MR930101} gives some explicit examples. \end{rmk} \begin{defn} Let $C_1,\ldots , C_d$ be non-singular rational curves on a surface $S$.
+Assume that $C_i^2=-c_i$ for $i=1,\ldots , d$, $C_{i-1}.C_i=1$ for $i=2,\ldots , d$ and that the rest of the intersection numbers involving these non-singular rational curves are $0$.
+Then we say that $C_1,\ldots , C_d$ form a chain of type $[c_1,\ldots , c_d]$. \end{defn} \begin{rmk} With this definition we can be more precise about the exceptional divisor coming from the resolution of cyclic quotient singularity.
+For cyclic quotient singularity of type $(n;1,1)$, the exceptional divisor is of type $[n]$; for quotient singularity of type $(n;1,-1)$, the exceptional divisor is of type $[2,\ldots , 2]$ where $2$ appears $n-1$ times. \end{rmk}